-This past year has been an exciting time for Sidley’s pro bono program as we launched our fourth firm-wide – and our first global – pro bono initiative.
+In 2012, we launched our fourth firm-wide – and our first global – pro bono initiative.
 Led by lawyers in our Geneva and Brussels offices, the Africa-Asia Agricultural Enterprise Program recognizes the critical role lawyers can play in helping those in developing countries who produce agricultural goods get their products to market and thereby improve the livelihoods of the world’s poorest farmers and other producers and their communities.
 In creating this program, we recognized that it takes a broad mix of experience and knowledge to provide the holistic services that farmers and small agricultural businesses need to compete in global markets.
 To that end, we have formed teams of lawyers from all of our offices around the world to provide intellectual property, licensing, contract, financing, export control, international trade, and regulatory advice to our new clients.
 We also are joining forces with our corporate clients around the world to serve our pro bono clients, recognizing that their in-house lawyers fully share our own commitment to pro bono service.

 In the last year we also expanded our commitment to our ongoing firm-wide projects – Capital Litigation, Political Asylum and Immigrants’ Rights, and Veterans Benefits – and our other pro bono work in all of our offices around the world, including an increasing number of significant pro bono matters in appellate courts and in the United States Supreme Court.
 We know that our pro bono work has improved the lives of many people across the country and around the world.
 We also know that our pro bono service has made us better lawyers and better people, as we use the power of the law to move us toward a more humane world.